demidko/kq/README.md

 top(limit: Int)
 ```

+### Expressions helpers

-2. Inside the expressions, you can use Kotlin with json helpers.
+Inside the expressions, you can use Kotlin with json helpers.

 ```kotlin
 get(name: String)